Corsair Scimitar Elite Wireless SE

 Best for

-Best for MMO and MOBA players, streamers, creators, and productivity users who want many thumb-accessible commands, strong battery life, and Stream Deck-style control in one mouse.
+Best for MMO and MOBA players, streamers, creators, and desk workers who will actually map many commands to the 12-button grid.
+It also suits palm-grip users who want long wireless battery life and Stream Deck-style control in one device.

 Not for